UK watchdog says accountants must quiz banks more

 The watchdog has passed on its findings to the Bank of England’s prudential regulation authority, as it normally does.

-The central bank has said expected losses on bank loans were in some cases greater than current provisions and worried that delays in recognising losses and making provisions lead to a wrong impression of asset values at banks.
+The Bank of England has said expected losses on bank loans were in some cases greater than current provisions and worried that delays in recognizing losses and making provisions lead to a wrong impression of asset values at banks.

-Accounting rules are being changed to make banks recognise losses sooner from around 2016 and for now the FRC is trying to tighten how the current rule is applied.

 It said UK auditors must also take a stronger lead in checking mining and other companies whose registered “letterbox” in Britain but nearly all of the activity is abroad.